Metroid Prime 3: Corruption: Gameplay

 Metroid Prime 3: Corruption is a first-person action-adventure game.
-The player controls the protagonist, Samus Aran, using the Wii Remote and Nunchuk devices.
+The player controls Samus Aran using the Wii Remote and Nunchuk devices.
 The Nunchuk enables the player to perform actions such as moving Samus and locking on to enemies and targets.
 The Wii Remote allows the player to execute actions such as jumping, aiming, and firing weapons.

-Corruption is a large, open-ended game that takes place across several planets, each with regions connected by elevators, rail systems and bridges.
+Corruption is an open-ended game that takes place across several planets, each with regions connected by elevators, rail systems and bridges.
 Each region has rooms separated by doors that can be opened when shot with the correct weapon.
-The gameplay revolves around solving puzzles to uncover secrets, jumping on platforms, and shooting enemies with the help of a "lock-on" mechanism that allows Samus to move in a circle while staying aimed on an enemy.
+The gameplay involves solving puzzles to uncover secrets, jumping on platforms, and shooting enemies with the help of a "lock-on" mechanism that allows Samus to move in a circle while staying aimed on an enemy.
 The "lock-on" mechanism also allows Samus to use the Grapple Beam to attach onto and pull objects, such as enemy shields or certain doors.
-The game uses a first-person view, except in Morph Ball mode, in which Samus's suit transforms into an armored ball and the game uses a third-person camera.
-The third person camera is also used in conjunction with the Screw Attack power-up: in this case Samus's suit emits strange energy waves as she performs a continuous jump.
+The game uses a first-person view, except in Morph Ball mode, in which Samus' suit transforms into an armored ball and the game uses a third-person camera.
+The third person camera is also used in conjunction with the Screw Attack power-up: in this case Samus' suit emits strange energy waves as she performs a continuous jump.

-The game's heads-up display simulates the inside of Samus' helmet, and features a radar, map, ammunition gauge and health meter.
+The heads-up display simulates the inside of Samus' helmet, and features a radar, map, ammunition gauge and health meter.
 The player can change visors to enable new abilities such as X-ray vision, collecting information on many items, creatures and enemies, and interfacing with certain mechanisms such as force fields and elevators.
 Corruption also includes a hint system that periodically displays on-screen instructions and navigation assistance.
-The game also has the addition of the Hypermode, a feature in which health is drained to give temporary invincibility and more powerful attacks.
-After a certain amount of time, the player will enter Corrupt Hypermode, and if not stopped leads to a non-standard game over due to Samus being overtaken by Phazon.
+The game also has the addition of the Hypermode, a feature in which health is drained to give temporary invincibility and more powerful attacks at the cost of one energy tank.
+Hypermode will end after 25 seconds or when a gauge that indicates the left-over Phazon is depleted, but if it's filled up completely or Samus gets hit by a Phazon Grenade thrown by a Space Pirate, the player will enter Corrupt Hypermode.
+If Corrupt Hypermode is not stopped, it leads to a non-standard game over, due to Samus being overtaken by Phazon.
 Another new feature is the Command Visor, which allows Samus to summon remotely her gunship from a suitable landing site to save the game, or travel to another destination quickly.
-During the progress of the game, new abilities can be obtained to allow it to perform aerial attacks against enemy targets and transport heavy objects.
-The game also features an achievement system, with players able to earn special credits by completing specific in-game objectives.
-These credits can be exchanged for bonuses such as concept art, music for the sound test, and decorations for Samus's gunship.
+New abilities can be obtained to allow the ship to perform aerial attacks against enemy targets and transport heavy objects.
+In the achievement system, players can earn special credits by completing objectives.
+These credits can be exchanged for bonuses such as concept art, music for the sound test, and decorations for Samus' gunship.